WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 +-------------+            +-------------+
 ~~~

-RIPP is used between a RIPP trunk provider and a RIPP trunk
+RIPP is used between a RIPP provider and a RIPP
 consumer.
 Both entities implement the RIPP client and RIPP server
 roles; the latter to receive calls, and the former to send them.